tomohisa/dcb-events.github.io/docs/examples/unique-username.md

 As a bonus, this example is extended by adding the following features:

-- Allow usernames to be re-claimed when the account was suspended
+- Allow usernames to be re-claimed when the account was closed (see disclaimer!)
 - Allow users to change their username
 - Only release unused usernames after a configurable delay